fma2/teaching/content/pages/sinyc/sessions/rwd.md

 - Media Queries

-Write a media query to adapt [this website](https://alistapart.com/d/responsive-web-design/ex/ex-site-mini.html) for a widescreen display.
+Write a media query to adapt [this website](http://www.farheen.website/content/attachments/media-queries/index.html) for a widescreen display.
 The six images of the figures should be in the same row when the screen's resolution is more than 1300px.

+Use <a href="https://drive.google.com/drive/folders/0B2oPzQ6clzPRZ0lERHItODF0ZWM?usp=sharing" target="_blank">this starter code</a>.

 ![figures in same row](https://alistapart.com/d/responsive-web-design/fig/f-img-widescreen.jpg)